azizgharbi/tracktik-test/README.md

 ## Problems:

-- Sometimes the Api don't return the images. as you see in the first screen.
+- Sometimes the Api doesn't return the images. as you see in the first screen.

 ## Nice to have: